Poverty, strife-hit Madagascar welcomes Pope Francis

 Political instability has done nothing to help the development of an economy largely dependent on agriculture, and the export of vanilla and cocoa in particular.

-Liberal-leaning president Andry Rajoelina, elected to a second term last year mainly on promises of jobs and housing, will meet for one-on-one talks with Francis early Saturday.
+Liberal-leaning president Andry Rajoelina was elected to a second term last year mainly on promises of jobs and housing.

 - Crowds of 800,000 -